• Skip to primary navigation

 If you stay on top of food trends, you know what a big deal kale has been over the last few years.
 If you’re already a kale fan, step it up a notch by discovering how to massage kale for making delicious raw kale salads.

-Everyone’s wild for greens these days, and it’s no wonder.
+Everyone’s wild for greens — and that includes kale.
+It’s no wonder.
 Greens are recognized as the most nutrient-rich group of veggies, with a multitude of benefits.
 The hardier greens, like kale, chard, and collards are superb sources of highly absorbable calcium, a perk that’s especially valuable in plant-based diets.

 Greens are one of the best sources of Vitamin K, essential to bone health.
 And, they’re abundant in vitamins A, B (especially folic acid), and C.